senbet22/ctrl-studio/README.md

   <img src="assets/logo.png" alt="CTRL-Studio Logo" width="120"/>

-  <h1>Ctrl - Studio - The Shadow from Ringholt</h1>
+  <h1>Ctrl - Studio - Gastahav: The Shadow from Ringholt</h1>

 ### 🌐 [Visit demo on Netlify](https://ctrl-studio.netlify.app/)

 ## Project Overview

-The Shadow from Ringholt is a story-driven game developed by CTRL-Studio.
+Gastahav: The Shadow from Ringholt is a story-driven game developed by CTRL Studio.

 This website serves as a platform to: